Freddie Freeman: Professional career

-Atlanta Braves

 Draft and minor leagues

 The Atlanta Braves selected Freeman in the second round, with the 78th overall selection, of the 2007 MLB draft.
 Freeman signed with the team for $409,500, forgoing his college scholarship.
 He made his professional debut with the Gulf Coast Braves in 2007 and played for the Rome Braves of the Class A South Atlantic League in 2008.
 He was named the Braves' fifth-best prospect according to Baseball America before the 2009 season.

 Freeman started the 2009 season with the Myrtle Beach Pelicans of the Class A-Advanced Carolina League and was promoted to the Mississippi Braves of the Class AA Southern League during the season.
 Baseball America ranked Freeman the 11th-best prospect overall in their 2009 mid-season top 25.
 In August 2009, he suffered a wrist injury.
 After the 2009 season ended, Freeman joined the Peoria Saguaros of the Arizona Fall League.
 He began the 2010 season with the Gwinnett Braves of the Class AAA International League.

+Atlanta Braves (2010–2021)

 2010

 Freeman was called up to the Braves on September 1, 2010, as part of the team's September call-ups, and made his MLB debut that same day.
 On September 5, 2010, he got his first career MLB hit off Florida Marlins pitcher Clay Hensley, and on September 21, 2010, he hit his first MLB home run off Philadelphia Phillies pitcher Roy Halladay.
 He played 20 games with the Braves and batted .167.
 Freeman was not a part of the Braves' playoff roster.
 He returned to the Arizona Fall League, this time to play for the Phoenix Desert Dogs.